Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

-dircache metadata window = *number* **(G)**

-> Time window in seconds for distinguishing metadata-only changes from content changes in directories.
-> Default: 300 seconds (5 minutes).
-Range: 60-3600 seconds.
-> If Netatalk is the only process accessing the volume you can safely set a value of 3600.

-dircache metadata threshold = *number* **(G)**

-> Maximum time difference in seconds between cached and current directory ctime to be considered a metadata-only change.
-> Default: 60 seconds (1 minute).
-Range: 10-1800 seconds.
-> If Netatalk is the only process accessing the volume you can safely set a value of 1800.

 dircache files = *BOOLEAN* (default: *no*) **(G)**

 > Whether to allow files to be cached in the directory cache alongside